- 1Department of Pediatric Clinics, School of Dentistry of Ribeirão Preto, University of São Paulo, São Paulo, Brazil

 Involvement of lipid inflammatory mediators in biomineralization

 Growth factors such as BMP-2 and bioactive molecules from the dentinal matrix are important signaling molecules for dental pulp stem cells, stimulating them to differentiate into odontoblast-like cells (79).
-BMP2 protein is essential for the control of dentinal matrix mineralization, and is correlated to the differentiation of dental pulp cells (80).
+BMP2 protein is essential for the control of dentinal matrix mineralization and is correlated to the differentiation of dental pulp cells (80).

-PGE2 induces BMP-2 production in culture of stem cells extracted from tendon, and consequently promote differentiation into cells of the osteoblastic lineage (81).
+PGE2 induces BMP-2 production in culture of stem cells extracted from tendon, and consequently promotes differentiation into cells of the osteoblastic lineage (81).
 On the other hand, LTB4 is known to favor the resorption process in bone tissue, as it recruits clastic cells and inhibits the blast differentiation process, even in the presence of stimulation with BMP-2 (82).

 In addition to the expression of Ibsp and Bmp2, the transcriptional factor Runx2 also had gene expression stimulated by PGE2 within the first 6 h of stimulation (76).
 Runx2 is the main gene controlling the differentiation process of odontoblasts and is expressed in odontoblast-like cells and in dental pulp stem cells in the region of reparative dentin deposition (83), which makes it the transcriptional factor promoting the differentiation of pulpal stem cells so that they are able to form reparative dentin (84).

 The literature reports that this mediator has its production increased in cases of experimentally induced pulpal inflammation (65) and also was able to increase Runx2 gene expression (76).
-This data turns out to be a great finding, because during the inflammatory process PGE2 has its production increased through pro-inflammatory cytokines (85) which reveals that this mediator is present in the inflammatory environment in the very first hours.
+These data turn out to be a great finding, because during the inflammatory process PGE2 has its production increased through pro-inflammatory cytokines (85) which reveals that this mediator is present in the inflammatory environment in the very first hours.
 This suggests that PGE2 is an early inducer mediator of the mineralizing response, because by increasing the expression of Runx2 it tends to favor the deposition of mineralizing matrix, since it is an important transcriptional factor in the regulation of stem cell differentiation and formation of the dental organ (86).
 PGE2, in fact, has already revealed a dual role by participating in both resorption and formation of this bone tissue (87).
 Similar to what was observed in undifferentiated dental pulp cells, human periodontal ligament cells cultured in osteogenic medium and stimulated with PGE2 at different molarities had increased expression of RUNX2, which demonstrates that PGE2 is able to modulate the expression of this gene involved in osteogenic regulation (76, 88).

 Conclusion

-It is well-established that pulp and dentin constitute a single unit, capable of responding to external stimuli, which makes the dentin-pulp complex an important strategic and dynamic barrier to the various injuries suffered by teeth.
-Given the above, odontoblasts are cells of fundamental importance for the initiation and amplification of innate immune response events in the search for protection of the pulp organ in the presence of pathogens, as well as undifferentiated cells present in the pulp and precursors of odontoblasts, both being able to respond to injury by modulating the immune response.
+It is well-established that pulp and dentin constitute a single unit, capable of responding to external stimuli, which makes the dentin–pulp complex an important strategic and dynamic barrier to the various injuries suffered by teeth.
+Given the above, odontoblasts are cells of fundamental importance for the initiation and amplification of innate immune response events in the search for protection of the pulp organ in the presence of pathogens, as well as undifferentiated cells present in the pulp and precursors of odontoblasts, both of which are able to respond to injury by modulating the immune response.

 Author contributions